The Story of E 5th Street

 Left Image

-One of the Flemish-style school buildings still remains, which today is the Career School (751M).
+One of the Flemish-style school buildings still survives, which today is the Career School (751M).

 Right Image